kpothula/kpothula.github.io/index.md

 Curious about my ongoing and exploratory work?
 👉 [Explore more projects here](projects.md)

+## Thoughts & Reflections

+I like to explore thoughts and analogies on various different aspects.
+Sharing them here for fun - something to wonder about and not take too seriously.

+Recent thoughts:

+- [Looking at Geo-politics as Chess](thoughts/geo-politics-as-chess.md) - A strategic analogy of global politics

 ---

-_Let’s connect — whether it’s for collaboration, tech talk, or just to share ideas!_
+_Let's connect — whether it's for collaboration, tech talk, or just to share ideas!_